A quick guide to Muscle Cramps

 Eating the right ingredients is doable.
 But, if you are not obsessively counting how much of all the electrolytes you are getting through your food, it will be pretty hard to correctly balance your mineral intake.
 You practically need to be a dietician and mathematician at the same time.
 Is there an easier way?
 Yes.

-Every product of Jake provides the balance of electrolytes as is advised by the EFSA and every other nutritient, vitamin and mineral you need as well.
+Every product of Jake, our meal replacement shakes for instance, provides the balance of electrolytes as is advised by the EFSA and every other nutritient, vitamin and mineral you need as well.
 Making cramps a feeling of the past and reducing electrolyte-related medical conditions like heart diseases to a minimum.

 Now that is a fix!